Dilan Yeşilgöz: Political positions

-As minister of justice and security, Yesilgöz advocated for criminal justice reform and strict policies against terrorism and organized crime.
+As minister of justice and security, Yesilgöz advocated for criminal justice reform and strict policies against terrorism and organised crime.
 She supported laws to protect journalists who had been threatened for their work and supports deporting extremist imams from the Schengen area.
-In 2019, Yesilgöz called for a ban on "single shots" and heavy flares within the F2 category of the Fireworks policy in the European Union, a policy idea which was opposed by the rest of the VVD.
+In 2019, Yesilgöz called for a ban on "single shots" and heavy flares within the F2 category of the fireworks policy in the European Union, a policy idea which was opposed by the rest of the VVD.
 She opposed a total ban on consumer fireworks as parliamentary leader in 2025, arguing that it would not address violence against first responders, as such incidents often involved heavy fireworks already prohibited by law.
 Yesilgöz also supported mandatory use of body cameras for police officers.
 Although from a refugee background, Yesilgöz has said she would pursue further controls on immigration if elected Prime Minister.

 In 2019, Yesilgöz expressed her support for trying Dutch ISIS terrorists detained by Kurdish forces on the spot, rather than repatriating them to the Netherlands.
-This was in contrast to the coalition parties D66 and ChristenUnie who argued they should face trial in the Netherlands.
+This was in contrast to the coalition parties D66 and the Christian Union who argued they should face trial in the Netherlands.

-In 2022, Yesilgöz delivered the annual Hendrik Jan Schoo lecture entitled "Doing What It Takes to Protect Our Democratic Rule of Law" in which she criticised wokeism, far-right politicians, and conspiracy theorists, and argued that the Dutch constitutional state is under pressure from left-wing activism.
+In 2022, Yesilgöz delivered the annual Hendrik Jan Schoo lecture entitled "Doing What It Takes to Protect Our Democratic Rule of Law" in which she criticised "wokeism", far-right politicians, and conspiracy theorists, and argued that the Dutch constitutional state is under pressure from left-wing activism.
 Yesilgöz considers Frits Bolkestein as her main liberal role model.

 In contrast to her predecessor Mark Rutte, Yesilgöz said she would not exclude Geert Wilders and the PVV from coalition talks ahead of the 2023 Dutch general election.
 Following November 2024 Amsterdam riots targeting supporters of the Israeli football club Maccabi Tel Aviv F.C., Yeşilgöz stated that religion should not influence public life.
 She said that organized or political religious movements can be a danger to society, giving Islamism as an example.
 She reiterated her support of reforms to the constitution's freedom of education.
 Ahead of the 2025 Spring Memorandum, Yeşilgöz presented a plan to boost the purchasing power of the middle class by lowering the energy tax and raising childcare benefits.
 For the longer term, she advocated scrapping benefits and tax credits, to ensure total income increases with hours worked.
 The VVD planned to couple social security to inflation rather than the minimum wage, and it proposed a bill requiring that future budgets provide greater purchasing power gains to workers compared to non-workers.